warsylewicz/stucky-notes/log.md

 **Day 15: 2020-05-30**

 UI updates.
 Looked into doing animations with Framer-Motion library for React.
+Added new API route for checking if the user is currently logged in.

 ---

+**Day 16: 2020-05-31**